 To realize the benefits of the increased awareness and Federal investment in Registered Apprenticeship, it is imperative that stakeholders make concerted efforts to reach populations that, historically, have had less access to apprenticeship programs and high-wage occupations.
-As articulated in the Executive Order, Registered Apprenticeship programs can benefit both workers and industries by reducing barriers to employment, attracting a diverse workforce, and promoting job quality for all Americans.
-Through partnerships with workforce development and adult education providers, Registered Apprenticeship programs are a tool for employers to build a skilled and diverse workforce that is inclusive of low income adults, English language learners, adults with disabilities, adults lacking a high school diploma, and others with foundational skills gaps.
+Registered Apprenticeship programs can benefit both workers and industries by reducing barriers to employment and promoting job quality for all Americans.
+Through partnerships with workforce development and adult education providers, Registered Apprenticeship programs are a tool for employers to build a skilled workforce that is inclusive of low income adults, English language learners, adults with disabilities, adults lacking a high school diploma, and others with foundational skills gaps.